 Ancient and foreign specimens

 Caroline Wedgwood's knowledge and understanding of plants means that we have been left a legacy of some very old and rare specimens of plants and the wood boasts some ancient species of rhododendron native to the Himalayas, China and Thailand.
-The R.falconeri is native to North India and the similarities in climate between the north Indian sub continent and south east England mean that this variety grows well at Leith Hill.
+The rhododendron falconeri is native to North India and the similarities in climate between the north Indian sub continent and South-East England mean that this variety grows well at Leith Hill.

-Some of the tallest rhododenrons to be found in the Rhododendron Wood, R.arboreum, are tree-like with bright ruby red flowers.
+Some of the tallest rhododenrons to be found in the Rhododendron Wood, Rhododendron arboreum, are tree-like with bright ruby red flowers.